Michel Daigle: Freestyle skiing career

-In the following years, Michel Daigle went on to compete in a number of Canadian, American and European events organized by the emerging freestyle organisations, including the Canadian Freestyle Skiers Association (CFSA) and its American counterpart, the Professional Freestyle Association (PFA).
+In the following years, Daigle went on to compete in a number of Canadian, American and European events organized by the emerging freestyle organisations, including the Canadian Freestyle Skiers Association (CFSA) and its American counterpart, the Professional Freestyle Association (PFA).
 Daigle competed in the three main freestyle events: moguls, aerials and ballet.
 Daigle won the Canadian National Freestyle Championship in 1974 and 1975.

 In 1972, Daigle was featured in Warren Miller's film Winter People in which he appeared during a segment on Mike Wiegele Helicopter Skiing.

 Daigle was head of Team Olin and was sponsored by Olin Skis (acquired by K2 Sports in 1999) from 1974 to 1976.

 The Michel Daigle Ski Camp

 Daigle hosted his first freestyle skiing camp on Whistler Mountain in April 1974.
 In July of the following year, he hosted the first "Michel Daigle Summer Camp" with John Eaves on Lac des Sables in Sainte-Agathe des Monts, Quebec, Canada.

 The camp was the first summer skiing training facility in North America to offer aerials training on water ramps.
-Over 6 day sessions, campers trained for aerials on the ramps - a 25 foot and a 40 foot high ramp - and on trampolines, and practiced ski ballet on a mechanical moving carpet.
+Over 6-day sessions, campers trained for aerials on the ramps – a 25-foot and a 40-foot-high ramp – and on trampolines, and practiced ski ballet on a mechanical moving carpet.
 Close to 50 campers took part in the first session of the camp in July 1975.
 In July 1976, Michel Daigle hosted a second freestyle summer camp in Quebec, during which were held the first World Summer Aerials Championships.

 A number of coaches who worked at the Michel Daigle Summer Camp were or went on to become freestyle champions.
 Coaches included John Eaves, Michael Abson, André Derome, Pierre Poulin, Greg Athans, Larry Thouin, Tony De Joseph, and renowned dancer and choreographer Margie Gillis, who trained ballet skiers.

 Notable campers include multiple freestyle world champion Marie-Claude Asselin, Canadian, British and world champion Mike Nemesvary, Yves Laroche, Dominique Laroche and Philippe LaRoche, who went on to win 18 World Cup titles, an Olympic gold medal at the 1992 Winter Olympics in Albertville and a silver medal at the 1994 Winter Olympics in Lillehammer.
 Laroche was a founding member of the "Quebec Air Force".

 Bob Salerno, a fellow Team Olin freestyler, went on to build the first water ramp training facility in the US at Nordic Valley in 1978.